mattwheeler092/travo-ai-recommendation-engine/README.md

    - `sudo chmod +x /usr/local/bin/docker-compose`
    - Run `docker-compose --version` to validate installation

+7. Navigate to the root of the repository, run the command:
+   - `make start-server`

-7. Navigate to the root of the repository, run the command: `make start-server`.
-Once complete, the recommendation API will be accessible via the endpoint: `http://EC2_PUBLIC_IP/recommendation/`.
+Once these steps are commpleted, the recommendation API will be accessible via the endpoint: `http://EC2_PUBLIC_IP/recommendation/`.
 See the tutorial [notebook](https://github.com/mattwheeler092/travo-ai-recommendation-engine/blob/main/tutorial.ipynb) for more details.